GanMocai/img/README.md

 # img

-To store some image that show in comments.
+To store some image shown in comments.